macabroaff/djangobook/appendixC.rst

 *View function*: ``django.views.generic.simple.redirect_to``

 Está view redireciona para outra URL.
-A URL indicada pode conter
+A URL indicada pode conter dictionary-style string formatting, que será interpolado com os parâmetros capturados na URL.

 This view redirects to another URL.
 The given URL may contain dictionary-style string formatting, which will be interpolated against the parameters captured in the URL.